 The Duke of Edinburgh's Award is a world-wide and highly prestigious service award which aims to establish leadership and initiative in students and the chance for them to discover their full potential.

 The program involves three progressive levels which, when successfully completed, lead to a Bronze, Silver or Gold Duke of Edinburgh’s Award.
 There are four sections at Bronze and Silver level and five at Gold.
 With assistance from adult Leaders, participants select and set objectives in each of the following areas: Volunteering, Physical, Skills, Expedition and, at Gold level, Residential.
 Each section must be done for a minimum period of time.
 It must be monitored and then assessed by someone with knowledge of that particular activity to achieve an Award.

-The Duke of Edinburgh’s Award it has become a significant program to develop the skills of our students.
-Currently we have one of the largest programs on offer in NSW with an increasing demand for places each year.
+The Duke of Edinburgh’s Award has become a significant program to develop the skills of our students.
+Currently we have one of the largest programs on offer in NSW.

 The Award is not a competition against anyone else, but rather a personal challenge.
 It offers the opportunity to work with others while focusing on the individual’s own unique abilities.